nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines/index.md

 ## Why don't we _always_ use that kind of test?

-As sexy as this approach is, it has downsides:
+As tempting as this approach is, it has downsides:

 - you capture existing behavior, bugs included
 - tests will fail whenever you change the behavior, even if it's intended
 - you can't read the tests and understand what the code does

-These kind of tests can be really noisy.
+These kinds of tests can be really noisy.
 If you notice people just update them when they fail, they don't provide any value. **Delete them**.

-It's fine to delete useless tests afterwards.
+It's fine to delete useless tests afterward.
 They were useful when you had to change the code.
 They're not here to replace proper tests in your codebase!

 That's my secret weapon to add tests when we're in a hurry.
 That's a pragmatic compromise.
 But it's a temporary solution until we have time to write better, helpful tests on the code.